DOI-USGS/hydroloom/README.md

 `hydroloom` is a collection of general hydrologic geospatial fabric creation tools.

-It was created from generic components of [nhdplusTools](https://doi.org/10.5066/P97AS8JD):
+It was largely created from components of [nhdplusTools](https://doi.org/10.5066/P97AS8JD):

           Blodgett, D., Johnson, J.M., 2022, nhdplusTools: Tools for Accessing and Working with the NHDPlus,
           https://doi.org/10.5066/P97AS8JD

+Key terms:

+### Terminology:

+The following definitions have been used as much as possible throughout the package.
+Terms for rivers:
+**Flowline:** A flowline is an linear geometry that represents a segment of a flowing body of water.
+Some flowlines have no local drainage area and are never aggregate features. **Flowpath:** A flowpath is a linear geometry that represents the connection between a catchment’s inlet and its outlet.
+All flowpaths have a local drainage area and may be aggregates of flowlines. **Catchment:** A physiographic unit with zero or one inlets and one outlet.
+A catchment is represented by one or more partial realizations; flowpath, divide, and networks of flowpaths and divides.

 Development of hydroloom is underway and rapid change should be expected.

 # Design Notes:

-- Using tibble because dplyr verbs for data.frame was dropping the custom hy attributes.
+- Hydroloom uses tibble because dplyr verbs for data.frame was dropping the custom hy attributes.
 - `hy` class tibble standardizes all attribute names in code.
 - graph representation facilitated by `make_index_ids()` and `make_fromids()`
+- names are plural when referring to identifiers and singular when referring to a numerical attribute.

 # Disclaimer